Tarcisio Bertone: Cardinal Secretary of State

 On 22 June 2006, Benedict XVI appointed Bertone to replace Angelo Sodano as the Cardinal Secretary of State.
 He assumed the office on 15 September.
-On 26 June 2006 Bertone was awarded the Knight Grand Cross of the Order of Merit of the Italian Republic.
+On 26 June 2006 Bertone was appointed Knight Grand Cross of the Order of Merit of the Italian Republic.

 Complaints about Bertone's performance as secretary of state began early in his tenure.
 He had no prior experience in the Vatican's diplomatic corps.

 Two weeks before entering office, asked about reforms of the Roman Curia, Bertone remarked, "After almost two decades, an evaluation of how the dicasteries are organised is more than comprehensible, in order to reflect on how to make the existing structures more efficient for the mission of the Church and eventually to consider whether all of them should be maintained".

 On 4 April 2007, Benedict XVI appointed Bertone as Camerlengo of the Holy Roman Church.
 The duties of the camerlengo are largely confined to administration during the vacancy of the Holy See.
 On 10 May 2008, he was promoted to the rank of Cardinal-Bishop of Frascati.

 When Pope Benedict XVI resigned on 28 February 2013, Bertone, as camerlengo, was the acting sovereign for Vatican City State and administrator for the Holy See until the election of a new pope.